-Climbing plants, roses, grapevines, and espalier fruit have certain location requirements.
-Learn here about the determining factors for successful façade greening in Central Europe.
+When planted near facades, climbers, roses, grapevines, and fruit trees have specific needs that must be taken into account when choosing a location.
+Learn here about the determining factors for successful façade greening and the general things to keep in mind when choosing a location for your plant.
 Based on this information you can assess the position and aspect of your garden, select the most suitable climbing plants or, if necessary, adjust some of these factors so that a preferred plant species can gain a foothold and even thrive in a less than optimal location.

 Unfortunately, a lot of heat also increases the evaporation rate and thus water consumption.
 Some plant species become very susceptible to fungal attack under heat stress.

-In order to determine the duration of sun exposure on a wall, a sunny day in May or August should be taken as a measure to get a realistic, average value.
-We suggest the following classification:
+In order to determine the duration of sun exposure on a wall, take a sunny day in early May or late August as a reference to get a realistic, average value.
+We suggest the following:

 1. 8-12 hours: full sun exposure, full sun